cuckydev/CuckyGameEngine/README.md

 ***NOTE: Not ready for usage***

 # CuckyGameEngine
-Game engine designed for 2D and 3D game development in C++.
+Game engine designed for 2D and 3D game development in C++17.

 ## What is the CuckyGameEngine?
 CuckyGameEngine is a game engine that is designed for 2D and 3D game development, provided through multiple (not currently) backends.